mariopastorlanchares/calderuino/README.md

 ## Installation

-Create a secrets.h header file for arduino project in /calderuino/secrets.h to store all your passwords for wifi and firebase connections.
+Create a **secrets.h** header file for arduino project in **/calderuino/** folder (the folder where calderuino.ino is placed) to store all your passwords for wifi and firebase connections.

 Copy this contents: